amber hegseth - administrator

 Charles and kelly Adams - RA

 Charles Adams was born and raised in Montvale, New Jersey, a small town 45 minutes northwest of New York City.
 He earned a Bachelor of Science in Advertising and Public Relations from Liberty University, and is currently pursuing a Master of Arts in Strategic Communication from Regent University.
-Charles works in the United States Senate as the Deputy Legislative Director to Senator James E. Risch of Idaho, covering a portfolio of issues including banking, transportation, and tax reform.
+Charles works in the United States Senate as the Legislative Director to Senator James E. Risch of Idaho, covering a portfolio of issues including banking, transportation, and tax reform.
 Outside of work, Charles is an Eagle Scout and enjoys the great outdoors through camping, hiking, and boating.
 Additionally, Charles helps coach the Idaho Lucky Spuds, a summer Senate softball team, and is a big New York Giants and New York Yankees fan.

 Kelly Adams was born in Washington, D.C., and grew up in Damascus, MD.
 She earned a Bachelor of Arts from Hood College, and a Master of Science from The Johns Hopkins University.
-Kelly began working at The Heritage Foundation in October 2014, and is currently a Personnel Associate.
-Outside of work, Kelly is a competitive figure skater.
-She and her team, D.C.
-Edge, are the reigning National Champions in the highly competitive Masters division.
+Kelly began working at The Heritage Foundation in October 2014, and is currently a Senior Personnel Manager.
+In her free time, you can find Kelly at the gym, or at any of the local ice rinks.
+She was previously a competitive figure skater in the fast-growing synchronized skating discipline.
+She has competed at the regional, sectional, and national level, and has won two consecutive U.S. Championships in synchronized skating.

 Our favorite part of living in DC is being able to experience all of the incredible history located just steps from our front door.
 We enjoy running, walking, or biking to visit historical landmarks and monuments across the city, and always find ourselves both inspired and humbled by how blessed we are to live in such a great country!